Step 2. Choose Server

 This setting applies only to the source WAN accelerator.
 The greater is the number of streams, the more bandwidth resources Veeam Backup & Replication will use.
 A great number of streams engage more CPU and memory resources of the source WAN accelerator.

 If the link has low latency and high bandwidth, the default setting (5 streams) may be enough to fully saturate it.
 If the link is still not saturated, the number of streams may be increased.
 Tests show that with high latency links, link speed x1.5 is a good best practice for estimating the number of streams required.
-Below is an example benchmark on a 10 Mbit/s WAN link with 100 milliseconds of latency.
+The following example shows benchmark on a 10 Mbit/s WAN link with 100 milliseconds of latency.

 Link (Mbit/s)